 We used this evidence to support DFID in finalisation of a business case for a comprehensive programme of supply- and demand-side initiatives aimed at improving access to finance for Bangladesh’s small business sector.

 We are now providing strategic guidance and expert oversight to support the roll out of the programme over its five year implementation phase working with key stakeholders including small businesses business associations, commercial banks, microfinance institutions and regulatory bodies.
 As part of this, our technical experts have developed a monitoring and evaluating framework incorporating indicators for output-, outcome- and impact-level indicators to inform ongoing improvements as the programme is rolled-out.

 Together with our consortium partners, we undertook the following activities:

-- Constructing a monitoring and evaluation framework incorporating indicators for programme outputs, outcomes and impacts
+- constructing a monitoring and evaluation framework incorporating indicators for programme outputs, outcomes, and impacts; and

 More broadly, the programme aims to foster and promote inclusive economic growth, improving livelihoods for some of the country’s poorest citizens, in line with Bangladesh’s national aspirations to achieve middle income status and further reduce poverty.